 Publication Date: N/A

-Technical Abstract: Atrophic Rhinitis (AR) is a complex upper respiratory disease of pigs that results in loss (atrophy) of turbinate bone, septal deviation, and deformation of the nasal bones.
-AR is an insidious disease that may not produce overt clinical illness or death but, instead, leads to reduced market value, carcass degradation or condemnation, and small body stature.
-Both toxigenic strains of steurella multocida and Bordetella bronchiseptica are associated with this disease.
-Advances in our understanding of the specific mechanisms involved in induction of disease by these bacteria may provide the opportunity for new and improved vaccines and therapies.
-Recent development of nucleic acid-based identification methods provide a faster, more reliable, and more sensitive approach to detection.
+Technical Abstract: Atrophic Rhinitis (AR) is a complex upper respiratory tract disease of pigs that results in loss (atrophy) of conchal (turbinate) bone, deviation of nasal septum, and deformation of the nasal bones.
+AR is an insidious disease that does not produce overt clinical illness or death loss but instead leads to reduced market value, carcass degradation or condemnation, ,and a small body stature.
+Agents associated with the disease include toxigenic strains of Pasteurella multocida and Bordetella bronchiseptica.
+The latter colonizes tonsil and the former colonizes the conchal mucosa.
+Diagnostic tests include immunoassays and nucleic acid hybridization techniques.
+Preventative measures include improvement of air quality, management, and vaccination.